rui-tx/jaws/README.md

 # JAWS Server

 JAWS (Just Another Web Server) is a lightweight web server implemented in Java.
-It can serve static files and process basic HTTP requests such as GET, POST, and PUT.
+It can serve static files and process basic HTTP requests such as GET, POST, PUT, PATCH, and DELETE.
 It also includes a file watcher component to monitor changes in the specified resources directory and logs request processing events.

 ## Features